jimlane/Azure-Functions-Demos/SignalRChatJS/readme.md

 Extensions:
 - Microsoft.Azure.Functions.ExtensionBundle

-Input Bindings:
+Input Bindings: HTTP
-- HTTP

 Output Bindings:
 - CosmosDB
 - Azure SignalR

-The application utilizes the Azure.Identity.SecretClient class in order to access an Azure Key Vault.
-A local instance of this class is instantiated utilizing:
-- Key Vault URI
-- Azure.Identity.ClientSecretCredential token
+The application utilizes three separate JS based Azure Functions to provide application API's.
+The chat client (index.html) is a JS SPA located in the content folder.

 The ClientSecretCredential token is returned from a call to the Azure.Identity.ClientSecretCredential constructor utilizing:
 - Azure Tenant ID